Saying Goodbye to 'Fleabag,' One of the TV Greats

 Hannah Ewens on how family and class intertwine in Fleabag

 When Fleabag rushes into a lecture hall to meet her sister, late (by said sister’s standards), she isn’t acknowledged with eye contact.
-This interaction in the ever first episode is a witheringly accurate portrait of sisterhood, one that extends throughout the show.
-In abrupt one-liners they discuss everything from personal hygiene (Fleabag says she hasn’t washed her hands after taking a shit, much to Claire’s disgust) to whether she knows about their dad and Claire’s secret most excruciating moment (again, involving shit).
+This interaction in the first ever episode is a witheringly accurate portrait of sisterhood, one that extends throughout the show.
+In abrupt one-liners they discuss everything from personal hygiene (Fleabag says she hasn’t washed her hands after taking a shit, much to Claire’s disgust) to whether anyone's had contact with their dad and Claire’s secret most excruciating moment (again, involving shit).
 In an aside to camera after Claire has, in a barely-noticeable glance, clocked her top, Fleabag tells us: "Shit, I’m wearing the top she lost years ago, so this is going to be tense."

 Sister-sister relationships play on the fraught pleasure found between connection and cruelty.
 You rarely both want closeness at the same time, and attempts to bridge the distance can often end as that first episode does, with one trying to hug the other and ending up punching her in the face.